Ceramic Painting

 4. This tile indicates how your colour glaze will change once glaze fired.

-The top of the squares are unfired glazes and the bottom half indicates the fired finish.
+The finish will become glass like and the colour is intensified.
+The top of the squares are unfired glazes and the bottom half indicates the fired finish. |

 5. Apply 2-3 coats of your background or base colour using either a sponge or square brush.

-Any uncoloured surfaces will fire the colour of the ceramic.
+Any uncoloured surfaces will fire the colour of the ceramic. |

 6. Each coat of colour needs to be dry before applying the next.
 A hair dryer can be used speed up this process.